FrankReiser/ReiserRT_CombGenerator/README.md

 The data produced is complex in nature, delivering both in-phase and quadrature components.
 This library component is dependent on the ReiserRT_FlyingPhasor shared object library.

 It is possible to use this library from C++11 compiles.
-However,
-this is dependent on the actual compiler used.
+However, this is dependent on the actual compiler used.
 The test harness will not compile with gcc 4.8.5 using the c++11 standard but will compile with gcc 8.5.0.
-This is because the shared "block" pointer syntax is not adequately defined in the c++11 standard.
+This is because the shared "block" pointer syntax, used by the interface, is not adequately defined in the c++11 standard.
 This was rectified in c++17.
 It is recommended that you use this library with c++17 or higher compilation.
 The compiled library code is built using the c++17 standard.

 ## Overview